SESARLab/mfh-dl-performace-testing/thesis.md

 - A Metastore server
 - A MySQL 8.2 instance to persists Metastore's metadata

-Apache Hive provisioning wasn't smooth as presumed.
-The Apache Software Foundation doesn't provide any official Docker image for Hive or related documentation to work with Docker.
+Apache Hive provisioning was not smooth as presumed.
+The Apache Software Foundation does not provide any official Docker image for Hive or related documentation to work with Docker.
 So, each service was defined by using custom Docker images and various bash scripts maintained by the SESAR Lab team and published on their internal registry.
 This setup led to low maintainability of the platform: each change to the Hive configuration, for example, new Hive versions, or security patches, requires the revision, the rebuild, and the publishing of each image, as well as the integrations tests with the existing Hadoop infrastructure.
 Eventually, it needs to be said that the official Hive documentation is quite fragmented and makes its configuration harder than expected.